Coup de Grace (Orange Goblin album)

-Coup De Grace is the fourth full-length album by British stoner metal band Orange Goblin, released in 2002 on Rise Above Records and The Music Cartel.
+Coup De Grace is the fourth studio album by English stoner metal band Orange Goblin, released in 2002 on Rise Above Records and The Music Cartel.
 Guest appearances include John Garcia of Kyuss and Tom Davies of Nebula.

 In late January 2011, Rise Above Records reissued the album in a digipack form containing three bonus tracks; No Law (taken from the earlier High Times release), No Class (Motörhead cover) and Freelance Fiend (Leafhound cover).